 The team has plenty of experience to draw from for the upcoming event: Many of the team members are seniors who have been competing in robotics competitions for multiple years.
-And last year, the team went to the world competition and went as far as the quarterfinals.

 But the cost of the trip is making it "crunch time" for the team organizers.

 "Mentors are already assuming the costs for themselves," Bryan said.
 "Their first thing is to make sure the students are getting there."

 People interested in donating to the team's efforts can visit the Gofundme website or through the team's website, www.techfire225.com.